SklyerX/Autum-Tool/README.md

 |Autum-Tool was made for Educational purposes|
 |-------------------------------------------------|
 This project was created only for good purposes and personal use.
-By using AstraaHome, you agree that you hold responsibility and accountability of any consequences caused by your actions.
+By using Autum-Tool, you agree that you hold responsibility and accountability of any consequences caused by your actions.

 ## Features
 - [x] - [Self Bot]() - Turn your discord account into a self bot.